algolia/kubernetes-hands-on/10-secrets/README.md

 password  username
 ```

-## Reference the secret by using environmental variables
+## Reference the secret by using environment variables

 Here we bind the value `username` from the secret `mysecret` to the env variable `SECRET_USERNAME`,
 `password` from the secret `mysecret` to the env variable `SECRET_PASSWORD`: